There are a few restrictions on what add-ons can do. Improve your users' overall experience by avoiding these pitfalls.

 Have more than 100 widgets

-For performance reasons, you can't add more than 100 widgets to a card section, or more than a 100 card sections in a card.
+For performance reasons, you can't add more than 100 widgets or 100 card sections to a card.